AmeyaUppina/Diabetic_Retinopathy-UNET_Stacked_UNET/README.md

 # Diabetic Retinopathy Detection using UNET and Stacked UNET Architecture
-The primary objective of this research paper is to study and compare the performace UNET architeture and the stacked UNET architecture in the use case of detection of Diabetic Retinopathy.
+The primary objective of this research paper is to study and compare the performance UNET architecture and the stacked UNET architecture in the use case of detection of Diabetic Retinopathy.

 ## Dataset